DarsenOP/Rift/README.md

 # Rift
-Rift - A Redis-compatible in-memory data store written in Go.
+Rift is an open-source, Redis-protocol compatible in-memory datastore implemented in Go.
+It aims to provide high performance, simplicity, and a seamless transition for existing Redis clients and tools.